sidney-eliot/3d-artists-handbook/content/rendering-and-compositing-and-uploading.md

 >- Then Pull in the alpha EXR into PS with default [EXR IO](https://www.exr-io.com/) settings and split alpha off
 >- Now bring both together
 >- The color EXR has to have Linear Dodge(Add) blending mode and has to be above the alpha EXR
->- Finally Put a exposure adjustment layer at the top and make Gamma Correction 0.51, because this is a 32 bit image Photoshop will not be smart enough to make things look correctly so this layer always has to be at the top
+>- Finally put an exposure adjustment layer at the top and make Gamma Correction 0.51, because this is a 32 bit image Photoshop will not be smart enough to make things look correctly, so this layer always has to be at the top
 >
 >**Extra Info: **
 >- Converting the image mode to 16 bit will remove all EXR features so while working it should stay at 32 bit